m-lamonaca/programming-notes/Python/Libs/Web/BeautifulSoup.md

 <tag>.replace_with(item)  # remove a tag or string from the tree, and replaces it with the tag or string of choice

 <tag>.wrap(other_tag)  # wrap an element in the tag you specify, return the new wrapper
-<tag>.unwrap()  # replace a tag with whatever’s inside, good for stripping out markup
+<tag>.unwrap()  # replace a tag with whatever's inside, good for stripping out markup

 <tag>.smooth()  # clean up the parse tree by consolidating adjacent strings
 ```